 Some of the health care services covered by Part B can include:

 - Your initial physical exam when you join Medicare (called your Welcome to Medicare visit)

 - Yearly wellness exams

 - Pneumonia and flu vaccinations

 - Durable medical equipment

-Your Part B costs will come in the forms of premiums, deductibles, co-payments, and co-insurance.
+Your Part B costs will typically come in the forms of premiums, deductibles, copayments, and coinsurance.

-Part B comes with a $166 annual deductible.
+Medicare Part B comes with a $226 annual deductible in 2023.
 Part B won’t pay for anything until you pay that amount each year that you use the coverage.

 After you pay the deductible, you still pay for a portion of the services covered by Part B. This is usually 20% of the Medicare-approved amount for the service.
 Part B covers the other 80%.

 If you don’t want to pay for deductibles or coinsurance, some Medicare Supplement insurance (also called Medigap) plans can help cover these and other out-of-pocket Medicare costs.